Chart Color Schemes

 Wyndham Vale - South features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 79.6% of all households, including 43.5% couples with children, 19.0% couples without children, and 16.0% single parent families.
-Non-family households comprise the remaining 20.4%, with lone person households at 17.6% and group households making up 2.7% of the total.
-The median household size is 3.0 people, which is smaller than the Greater Melbourne average of 3.1.
+Non-family households account for the remaining 20.4%, with lone person households at 17.6% and group households comprising 2.7%.
+The median household size is 3.0 people, smaller than the Greater Melbourne average of 3.1.

 Frequently Asked Questions - Households